cmckitterick/windows365/Windows365/enterprise/autopilot-device-preparation.md

 2. When [creating a new](create-provisioning-policy.md) or [editing an existing](edit-provisioning-policy.md) Windows 365 provisioning policy also complete the following steps:

     1. On the **Configuration** tab, for **Autopilot device preparation policy**, select a policy.
-    2. For **Minutes allowed before device preparation fails**, type a value for that allows adequate time to install the apps and scripts defined in your policy.
+    2. For **Minutes allowed before device preparation fails**, enter a value that allows adequate time to install the apps and scripts defined in your policy.
 If the apps and scripts aren't finished installing by this time, the device preparation fails (but the provisioning continues).
     3. Optionally, you can select **Prevent users from connection to Cloud PC upon installation failure or time-out** option to force the provisioning result to **Failed** if there's a time-out or failure.
 If selected, Cloud PCs that fail to complete device preparation policy installation are marked as **Failed**.
 In this case, users can't connect to them.
 If not selected, Cloud PCs are marked as **Provisioned with warnings** and users can connect to their Cloud PCs.

 3. Complete the remaining steps to [create a new](create-provisioning-policy.md) or [edit an existing](edit-provisioning-policy.md) Windows 365 provisioning policy